ashokchhetri7/self-discover/README.md

 ## Self-Discover

-This repository is an extension of the [SelfDiscover](https://github.com/kailashsp/SelfDiscover.git) repository by Kailash Prasannakumar, which implements the ideas from the following original paper:
+This repository is an extension of the [SELF-DISCOVER](https://github.com/kailashsp/SELF-DISCOVER) repository by Kailash Prasannakumar, which implements the ideas from the following original paper:

 ## Original Paper

 SELF-DISCOVER: Large Language Models Self-Compose Reasoning Structures [Link to the paper](https://arxiv.org/pdf/2402.03620.pdf)

-The original paper was written by Pei Zhou with Google DeepMind, while the SelfDiscover repository is an implementation of that paper by Kailash Prasannakumar.
+The original paper was written by Pei Zhou with Google DeepMind, while the SELF-DISCOVER repository is an implementation of that paper by Kailash Prasannakumar.

 ## Installation